tqv-notes/tqv-notes.github.io/_posts/2025-04-10-Graph-Attention-Networks.md

 categories: media
 ---

 In this post, we will explain the attention-based architecture for graphs (named as "graph attention networks").
-This note is based on [Veličković textit{et al.}, 2024](https://arxiv.org/abs/1710.10903).
+This note is based on [Veličković et al., 2024](https://arxiv.org/abs/1710.10903).